wellbyt3/wellbyt3/README.md

 # Hey, I'm Wellbyt3 👋
-I competed in my first public audit contest in August 2024, completed an internship with [Pashov Audit Group](https://github.com/wellbyt3/wellbyt3/blob/main/wellbyt3-pashov-internship.png), and now participate in contests full-time.
+I'm a Security Researcher currently competing in public security contests.
+I ranked #2 in the Gamma Liquidiy Management contest and completed an internship with [Pashov Audit Group](https://github.com/wellbyt3/wellbyt3/blob/main/wellbyt3-pashov-internship.png).

 Audit contests were my first real introduction to blockchains and web3.
 Before that, I worked as an analytics engineer in FinTech, where I built data pipelines and analyzed data to help teams make more informed decisions.
 That background makes me especially enjoy auditing DeFi protocols, since many of them embed a similar kind of business math.